-The following is dedicated to the memory of Morris Miller, a brave soldier and dedicated communist, and my second cousin, killed in Spain in 1938.
+The following is dedicated to the memory of Morris Miller, a brave soldier and my second cousin, killed in Spain in 1938.
 It is a work under construction, subject to constant tinkering, the addition of new information and the subtraction or modification of information.

-Corbera d’Ebre, Catalonia – the Sierra de Pándols where Morris Miller was killed can be seen through the window of this house destroyed in the Spanish Civil War.
+Corbera d’Ebre, Catalonia – the Sierra de Pándols where Morris Miller was killed can be seen through the gaping entrance of this house destroyed in the Spanish Civil War.
 Modern Corbera is visible below.
-Franco left the village destoyed as an enduring message.
+Franco left the village destroyed as an enduring message.
 Today, the ruins of Corbera are the site of an art and poetry installation dedicated to liberty and peace.

 And so three brothers made the journey together and settled in Hull, where two became rich, and a third did not prosper, other than delivering a precocious son.

-Hull today is in some ways a shadow of its pre-war identity.
-Then, it was in the front line of the violent confrontations between the two dictatorial ideologies of Europe.
-Today, it is a place a bit on the fringe.
-There is quite a good university there.
-Philip Larkin wrote beautifully in the library.
+Hull was in the front line of the violent confrontations between the two dictatorial ideologies of Europe.
+Today, it is on the fringe, although there is quite a good university there, where Philip Larkin wrote beautifully in the library.
 Then it was a turbulent city and one in which the status of immigrants – Jewish, in this case – was hotly contested.

 Hull was then an important port with several principle docks and a grand Victorian docks building presiding over wharves busy with timber, general cargo and passengers.
 Like all port cities, there are syndicates, rackets and criminals.
 In Hull there was also the ingredient of intense politics.
 Then there are immigrants.
-And there are those who hate them, never more so than in the run-up to the war when Hull was a major center for para-Nazi black shirts loyal to Edward Mosely, the posh (6th baronet) Führer-in-waiting, backed by the Daily Mail (then as now wrong about everything).
+And there are those who hate them, never more so than in the run-up to the war when Hull was a major centre for para-Nazi black shirts loyal to Edward Moseley, the posh (6th baronet) Führer-in-waiting, still almost respectable then, backed by the Daily Mail.

-The Northeast of England was a point of contestation.
-It was a natural first stop for those fleeing the Baltics, with frequent ships from Libau in Latvia.
-Hull was the entrpot of the baltic timber trade – a trade which enriched some but not all members of the Miller family, who anglicised their name on arrival.
+For the immigrant Russian Jews, Hull was a natural first stop, with frequent ships from Libau in Latvia.
+Hull was the entrepôt of the baltic timber trade – a trade which enriched some but not all members of the Miller family, who anglicised their name on arrival.
 For many of the disembarking Jews, Hull was not always a final destination.
 Many moved on to America.
 But Morris’s family settled in Hull itself.
-This turned out to be an opportunity for some in the family and a destinyfor another.
+This turned out to be an opportunity for some in the family and a destiny for another.

 Blackshirts salute their posh leader - ”a much maligned and much misunderstood political giant of his era,” according to the Daily Mail.